 The area has a fantastic main beach as well as several small secluded rocky gulches and bays spotted along the coastline.
 Some of these places are accessible by car or a short stroll, however they are best experienced from the water.
 Bay of Fires Eco Tours departs from the Binalong Bay Gulch, situated just past the main beach.

 To truly experience the areas beauty we recommend you stay a few nights and live like a local, there are a number of seaside holiday homes available for rent and there is also accommodation available in St Helens itself.

 There is plenty to see and do in the area, or if you wish, just chilling out on the beaches and soak up the sun.

 ACCOMMODATION IN THE AREA

-Bay of Fires Eco Tours offers a lovely holiday rental to compliment its tours, situated directly opposite the main beach and just a short walk from the booking office and boat launch location.
-Details from this accommodation can be found HERE.
+Bay of Fires Eco Tours offers a lovely holiday rental to compliment its tours, Bella Costa, situated directly opposite the main beach and just a short walk from the booking office and boat launch location.

 OTHER ATTRACTION IN THE AREA